FHIR/sql-on-fhir-v2/README.md

 )
 ```

+## Terminology

-[optional] Terminology can be represented as `concept` table with codings:
+Terminology can be represented as `concept` table with codings:

 ```yaml
 code: